There are a million and one ways to tackle HVAC marketing.

 - We tweaked his ads and landing pages to mention a special ‘heatwave’ offer—even though it was the same promotion as usual, conversion rates skyrocketed because it was more relevant and timely.

 We wouldn’t have been able to take advantage of the warm weather if we hadn’t re-structured his Google Ads account and created unique landing pages for his AC-related products.

 Pro tip: Some contractors see seasonality as a bad thing, but it can be a good thing if you’re prepared.

 With proper bidding and budget management, you can dominate your local area during your peak season and take on as much new business as you can handle.

 Speaking of success, here’s Max’s situation a little less than two years after working with our team.

-Being that Max was committed to growing his business, he had no issues sharing revenue figures with us each time he booked a new job.
+Max was totally committed to growing his business, so he had no issues sharing revenue figures with us each time he booked a new job.

 Here are the numbers: